Daiwaim/JwtMySQLResourceServer/README.md

 ## Improvements

-When a user make a request, we need to get the corresponding user in the jpa.
-When there is no corresponding user (a new guy) we need to register him.
-All this should be done in a function, not in the middle of a rest endpoint.
+The user service providing the current user still need to be called in the middle of any rest endpoint.
+The endpoint also need to provide the token subject.
+Perfect solution would be an custom annotation providing the current user on a parameter.

 ## Problems